 To tap into this human desire to be recognised, Busabout credits each content creator with their Instagram handle when their image is used in all collateral.

-The Results: 12% Increase in Website Traffic and 33% Boost in Bookings
+The Results: 65% Reduction in Content Costs and 33% Boost in Bookings

 By putting real traveller photos at the heart of their website — in engaging map visualisations and across print collateral — Busabout’s multi-channel UGC strategy was a massive success, with results including: